Dicke superradiant enhancement of the heat current in circuit QED: The Dicke-superradiant heat valve

-In Fig.~\ref{fig1} (a,b) we plot the steady-state heat current $\dot{Q}_{\rm h}$ (normalized by $\bar{J}(\hbar\omega_0)^2$) as a function of various parameters.
-This current has been calculated by finding the steady state of Eq.~\eqref{eq:dissipator_global}, by solving $\mathcal{D}(\rho^{\rm (s)})=0$.
-Fig.~\ref{fig1} (a,b) focuses on system sizes of experimental relevance, specifically considering a system size up to $N=16$, which corresponds to $\bar{J}=8$.
-For convenience, we fix the cold bath temperature $T_c=T_0/3$ and tune the ratio $T_0/T_{\rm h}$, which according to the discussion of the steady-state (see Fig.~\ref{fig1b}) allows tuning the effective temperature across the relevant scale $T_0$ as discussed above.
-In panel (a) we see that at high qubit temperatures, $T_0>1.5T_{\rm h}$ (corresponding to $T_0>T^*$ see Fig.~\ref{fig1b}), the ratio $\dot{Q}_{\rm h}/[\bar{J}(\hbar\omega_0)^2]$ does not depend on $\bar{J}$, i.e. the heat current scales linearly in $\bar{J}$, thus in $N$.
-However, when the hot bath is hotter than $T_0$, i.e. $T_0 < 1.5T_{\rm h}$ (corresponding to $T_0 < T^*$), a super-linear scaling emerges.
-In panel (a) we also show as a dotted line the heat current obtained in the thermodynamic limit $\dot{Q}_{\rm h}^{\rm lim}$ (taking $\bar{J}=N/2$) as given in Eq.~\eqref{eq:Q_steady_limit3}.
-While a saturation to the extensive limit $\dot{Q}_{\rm h}^{\rm lim}$ is seen for low temperatures, there is no saturation for very high temperatures, $T_0/T_h \ll 1$, where the superlinear scaling persists up to $N=16$.
-The scaling with the size is explicitly shown in panel (b), where the dependence of the ratio $\dot{Q}_{\rm h}/[\bar{J}(\hbar\omega_0)^2]$ on $\bar{J}$ is plotted for different temperatures, highlighting the superlinear scaling for small values of $T_0/T_{\rm h}$.
+In Fig.~\ref{fig1} (a,b) we plot the steady-state heat current $\dot{Q}_{\rm h}$ (normalized by $\bar{J}\hbar\omega_0^2$) \eqref{eq:dissipator_global} focusing on system sizes of experimental relevance, specifically considering a system size up to $N=16$, which corresponds to $\bar{J}=8$.
+For convenience, we fix the temperature of the cold bath to be $T_c=T_0/3$ and tune the ratio $T_0/T_{\rm h}$, which according to the discussion on the steady-state's effective temperature allows tuning the effective temperature across the relevant scale $T_0$ as discussed above.
+In panel (a) we see that in the low-temperature regime, $T_0>1.5T_{\rm h}$ (corresponding to $T_0>T^*$ ), the ratio $\dot{Q}_{\rm h}/(\bar{J}\hbar\omega_0^2)$ does not depend on $\bar{J}$, i.e. the heat current scales linearly in $\bar{J}$, thus in $N$.
+However, in the high-temperature regime, i.e. $T_0 < 1.5T_{\rm h}$ (corresponding to $T_0 < T^*$), a super-linear scaling emerges.
+In panel (a) we also show as a dotted line the heat current obtained in the thermodynamic limit $\dot{Q}_{\rm h}^{\rm lim}$ (taking $\bar{J}=N/2$), as given in Eq.~\eqref{eq:Q_steady_limit1}, which is also an upper bound to the heat current.
+While, as expected, a saturation to the extensive limit $\dot{Q}_{\rm h}^{\rm lim}$ is seen for low-temperatures, there is no saturation for very high-temperatures, $T_0/T_h \ll 1$, where the superlinear scaling persists up to $N=16$.
+The scaling with the size is explicitly shown in panel (b), where the dependence of the ratio $\dot{Q}_{\rm h}/(\bar{J}\hbar\omega_0^2)$ on $\bar{J}$ is plotted for different temperatures, highlighting the superlinear scaling for small values of $T_0/T_{\rm h}$.
 Again, the heat current in the thermodynamic limit $\dot{Q}_{\rm h}^{\rm lim}$ is shown as dotted lines of correspondent color.
-Analogously to panel (a), if the hot bath has a temperature $T_0/T_{\rm h}\geq0.7$ the heat current saturates the bound given by $\dot{Q}_{\rm h}^{\rm lim}$.
-Instead, for $T_0/T_{\rm h}\leq 0.3$ for realistic sizes the heat current always shows a superlinear behavior, far from saturation.
-To summarize, in these cases of practical experimental interest $N\leq 10$, if the hot bath is hot enough there is always a superlinear scaling and the value $\dot{Q}_{\rm h}^{\rm lim}$ rather represents an upper bound.
-Below we show that such a temperature regime that yields a superlinear scaling of the heat current is within experimental reach and that this phenomenology is resilient to noise.
+Analogously to panel (a), for low-temperatures $T_0/T_{\rm h}\geq0.7$, the heat current saturates the bound given by $\dot{Q}_{\rm h}^{\rm lim}$.
+Instead, in the high-temperature regime, i.e. for $T_0/T_{\rm h}\leq 0.3$ and for realistic system sizes, the heat current always shows a superlinear behavior, far from saturation.